thanhlq/icommerce-microservices-example/README.md

-# iCommerce Application - An Example Of A Microservice Architecture
+# iCommerce BApplication - An Example Of A Microservice Architecture

 In this sample implementation, I created two microservices: